Consistency of the plug-in functional predictor of the Ornstein-Uhlenbeck process in Hilbert and Banach spaces: Final comments

 \section{Final comments}

 The problem of functional prediction of the O.U. process could be of interest in several applied fields.
-For example, in finance, in the context of Vasicek model (see \hyperref[Vasicek77]{Vasicek (1977)}) the results derived allow to predict the curve representing the interest rate over a temporal interval, in a consistent way.
-Note that, in this context, the ML estimate computed for parameter $\theta $ provides a consistent approximation of the speed reversion, which univocally determines the proposed functional predictor of the interest rate.
+For example, in finance, in the context of the Vasicek's model (see \cite{Vasicek77}) the results derived allow to predict the curve representing the interest rate over a temporal interval, in a consistent way.
+Note that, in this context, the MLE computed for parameter $\theta $ provides a consistent approximation of the speed reversion, which definitely determines the proposed functional predictor of the interest rate.

 Summarizing, this paper addresses the problem of functional prediction of the O.U. process from ARH(1) and ARB(1) perspectives.
 Specifically, considering the O.U. process as an ARH(1) and an ARB(1) process, new results on strong consistency (almost surely convergence to the true parameter value), in the spaces $\mathcal{L}(H)$ and $\mathcal{L}(B)$ of the MLE of its autocorrelation operator are derived.
-Consistency results (convergence in probability to the true value) of the associated plug-in predictors are obtained as well.
+Consistency results (convergence in probability to the true value) of the associated plug--in predictors are obtained as well.
 The numerical results shown, in addition, the normality and the asymptotic efficiency of the MLE of the scale parameter $\theta $ of the covariance function of the O.U. process.